-With exciting plans for the future, Head of Performing Arts Emma Featherstone, has been working closely on the design and development of a new Performing Arts Centre.
+We are thrilled to have new Head of Performing Arts, Emma Featherstone, join King's College from King's School this year.
+With exciting plans for the future, Emma has been working closely on the design and development of a new Performing Arts Centre.